cratelyn/j/README.md

 100 |> seq |> sum
 ```

-neither of these approaches are incorrect, but it is worth pointing out that many people are
+neither of these approaches are incorrect, but it is worth pointing out that many programmers are
-already intuitively familiar with the experience of reading expressions from right to left!
+already quite familiar with the experience of reading expressions from right to left! additionally,
+many are also familiar with the idea of programming _tacitly,_ wherein variable names are not
+assigned to intermediate values (_the `i` in the for-loops above_).

 #### 󰘨 find a cumulative sum in an array language